 A Virginia criminal or traffic case may trigger fines and/or Court costs.
 A fine can only be imposed by the Virginia Court upon a conviction, which can either be for the original alleged offense or for a lesser offense if the original allegation is reduced.
 Court costs will be imposed upon a conviction and may be imposed in some instances even if the case is dismissed.

-Payment of fines and Court costs must be received by the Virginia Court within 30-days following your conviction date to prevent the suspension of your Virginia privilege to operate a motor vehicle for failure to pay.
+Payment of fines and Court costs must be received by the Virginia Court within 30-days following your conviction date.
 Payments made in accordance with “time to pay” or deferred payment agreements are due on the agreed upon date.
-If the Virginia Court has not received your payment within 40-days following your Court date, then your account will begin to accrue interest and will be sent to collection.
+If the Virginia Court has not timely received your payment, then your account will begin to accrue interest and will be sent to collection.

 The Virginia General District Courts can process online payments.